 What if there was a way to knock shots off your game without touching your swing at all?
-What if you could shoot consistently better scores and have a game plan for competitions which fills you with confidence?
+What if you could shoot consistently better scores and have a game plan for competitions which fills you with confidence for golf?

 Golf is chaotic – we never know which golfer is going to turn up on the day.
 However, there are ways in which we can make sense of the chaos and find patterns which give us a statistical advantage.
 We can use simple statistics to A/B test our game and create our best golf ever.